Wednesday, September 30, 2009

 September’s selection was The Nine: Inside the Secret World of the Supreme Court, by Jeffrey Toobin.
 It’s a fascinating overview of the workings of the Supreme Court in general, and the justices who’ve made up the Rehnquist/Roberts courts in particular.
 Warts and all, as my grandmother would have said, but I am nevertheless impressed with the thoughtfulness and intelligence of at least most of the justices, and once again persuaded that the system will keep us moving forward in spite of ourselves.
 Not all of my group loved the material, but even those who didn’t admired the writing, and the majority thought Toobin did an outstanding job of weaving character analysis and personal histories of the justices with clear explanations of the major cases before them.

 In honor of the newest member of the court, I screwed up my courage and tackled shrimp empanadas a la Culinary Institute.
-Empanadas are the Latin answer to Hot Pockets, and can be filled with just about anything; and while the recipe says you can fry them or bake them, those of you who’ve read earlier entries on this blog know that I don’t do frying.
-Also, they’re a bit large for hors d’oeuvres, but what the heck – they're delicious.
+Empanadas are the Latin answer to Hot Pockets, and can be filled with just about anything; and while the recipe says you can fry them or bake them, those of you who’ve read earlier entries on this blog know that the Kitchen Goddess doesn’t do frying.
+Also, they’re a bit large for hors d’oeuvres, but what the heck – they’re delicious.
 For a smaller version, I’m thinking of trying the filling in pre-baked tartlet shells, with a sprig of cilantro on top.

 Chef had told us we could use Pillsbury Refrigerated Pie Crusts, but I was intrigued by the beer in the dough recipe, so made my own.
 (Ok, ok, so I forgot to buy the ready-made stuff.
 Whatever.)
 In any case, the dough was really easy to assemble in the food processor, and not nearly as sticky as cookie dough, so the rolling out part was also pretty simple.
 Sort of the consistency of soft Play-Doh.
 Of course, I also forgot to buy a 4-inch biscuit cutter, and had to fall back on the top to my coffee canister, but it worked fine.
 It’s always something.
 And if you drink the rest of the beer while you cook the filling, it really takes the edge off the process.